luke-pomeroy/adimo-test/README.md

 * Products are represented by a Product class, with an instance method to calculate any discount.
 * The Product class also includes static methods for returning an average current price, and saving a JSON file.
 * The scrapers directory contains two files with scraper functions for axios and puppeteer.
-* The app.js file uses readline to prompt input from the user, and call the relevant scraper function.
+* The app.js file uses Readline to prompt input from the user, and call the relevant scraper function.
 * Any errors produced are logged to the console.

 ### Handling of currency values